 3. SBSTA.
-Please let us know, if you have not already done so, if you or your representative will be attending SBSTA in Bonn and be available for a meeting in the first half.
+Please let us know, if you have not already done so, if you or your representative will be attending SBSTA in Bonn and be available for a meeting in the first week.

 4. Learning events.
 Please let us know if would like to sponsor one of the learning events, broadly defined above.

+5. Website and promotional materials.
+We are now hosting the Forest Day website on CIFOR’s sites, but for collective branding purposes it should first be hosted on the CPF website hosted by the FAO.
+Ideally each member would promote FD4 on their sites and develop their own content reflecting their organization (for example a video interview their director or scientists).
+To assist this process CIFOR will create promotional material/text/photos, videos, will share this with the communication focal points, including the FAO, for use on various sites.
+We are now preparing a brochure for the launch of registration in Bonn.

-5. Proposal of speakers.
-We are currently preparing a list of the speakers and welcome your suggestions.
-Given our success last year in attracting high level speakers, we expect to be able to attract an exciting list again this year.
+5. Proposals for speakers.
+We are currently preparing a list of speakers, for plenary, sub plenary and high-level sessions and welcome your suggestions.
+Given our success last year, we expect to be able to attract an equally exciting list of speakers again this year.
 We plan to send invitations in June or earlier.

-Here are some of the names we are currently considering to give you a flavor of what we are planning.
+Here are some of the names that have been suggested to give you a flavor of what we are considering.
+Our objective is to again reflect a diversity of stakeholders, regions, expertise, opinions and gender.
+Beyond that, we are looking for newsmakers, outstanding scientists, Senior Government representatives from important countries (Indonesia, Brazil, Norway) or industries (Nestlé) affecting forests, topical global thinkers and actors on forests and climate change, and this year, on forests and biodiversity.
+We want great speakers and maybe a little controversy to spark debate.

 a.
-Indonesia President Susilo Bambang Yudhoyono.
+Indonesian President Susilo Bambang Yudhoyono.
 We have been told the President would seriously consider this request if his schedule allows.
-(Please note all presidential level invitations, particularly from SA, will likely require approval of the Mexican Government.)
+(Please note all presidential level invitations will require approval of the Mexican Government.)
+Yudhoyono not only represents one of the most important forested countries but has made climate change a of the key platform of his Presidency.
+He even has a tree nursery at this home.

-b We must leave a space for a high level representative from the Government of Mexico, either Minister or President.
+b.
+We must leave a space for a high-level representative from the Government of Mexico, either Minister or President.

 c.
-Bolivian President Evo Morales
+Liberian President Ellen Johnson-Sirleaf; we looking for other suggestions to maintain a gender balance (and great speakers).
+She is an excellent speaker and thinker (Harvard-trained) who cares deeply about forests and the environment.

 d.
-Joseph Eugene Stiglitz, or another nobel prize economist/environmentalist.
+Joseph Eugene Stiglitz, or another Nobel prize economist/environmentalist.
+We are looking for an outstanding development economist again, and one that would have a good understanding of the financial aspects of REDD payments etc.

 f.
-Al Gore
+Al Gore.
+He continues to be a major player in Climate Change issues.

 g.
-Liberian President Ellen Johnson-Sirleaf; we looking for other suggestions to maintain a gender balance (and great speakers).
+William F. Laurance, An outstanding Tropical Forest Ecologist at Smithsonian, and expert on biodiversity in the Amazon

 h.
-CONAFOR Director of Climate Change Josefina Braña
+Daniel Simberloff, is another outstanding Forest Ecologist.

 i.
-Daniel C. Nepstad, respected Forest Ecologist, South American deforestation expert and chief program officer for the Gordon and Betty Moore Foundation's environmental conservation program.
-Here we are looking for an outstanding Speaker and Forest Scientist to balance the celebrity list.
+Daniel C. Nepstad, respected Forest Scientist, Amazon deforestation expert.
+We are considering adding an outstanding forest scientist as one of the keynotes to balance the celebrity list.

 F. Prince Charles.
+Always a popular and respected speaker on Forests and Climate Change

 G. Norwegian Prime Minister Jens Stoltenberg, or Minister of the Environment and International Development Erik Solheim.
+The government of Norway has led the way on funding of REDD+ and forest research.